 - Travel by Car Could be Limited: Since I work for myself, whenever we travel in or out of state, Paul stays for as long as he can, and then I usually stay longer with our little guy.
 Our Aunt and Uncle moved in our state this past year (yay!), but unfortunately, I cannot stay longer with them because they live four hours away from us and we only have one car.
 Also, if I wanted to go on a road trip to a conference in another nearby state, I would have to rent a vehicle in order to do so.

-I hope I’ve laid out some of the key pros and cons, as well as lots from our own experience, that will help you with your decision on whether or not to become a one-car family.
+I hope I’ve laid out some of the key pros and cons, as well as lots of nuggets from our own experience, that will help you with your decision on whether or not to become a one-car family.